-7.1.8 Trusted Path / Channels
+7.1.7 Trusted Path / Channels

 IPsec VPN tunnels are used to provide a trusted communication channel between the TOE and the external audit server.
 The exchange of information to authenticate the members of the VPN and encrypt/decrypt the data uses the Internet Key Exchange (IKE) protocol for exchanging authentication information (keys) and establishing the VPN tunnel.
-The TOE supports IKE version 1 in protecting these communications from disclosure and detecting modification.